Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 }
 ```

 If the view subscribes to `buttonEnabled()` before `setInputs` is called, the app will crash.
-Making `usernameText` a regular Optional is not a solution, because then we have to handle the nil case in `buttonEnabled()`, e.g. by returning an empty Observable:
+Making `usernameText` a regular optional is not a solution, because then we have to handle the nil case in `buttonEnabled()`, e.g. by returning an empty Observable:

 ```swift
 func buttonEnabled() -> Observable<Bool> {